turbonemesis/constitution/CONSTITUTION.md

 ### Article XIV - RATIFICATION

-Section 1 - This Constitution shall become effective upon ratification by a majority of the active members voting in a special election.
+Section 1 - This Constitution shall become effective upon ratification by a majority of the {CompanyName} software engineers voting in a special election to ratify it.

-### Article VI - Supreme Law of Land
+### Article VI - SUPREME LAW OF LAND

 Section 1 - This Constitution, and the laws created pursuant thereof; under the authority of {CompanyName}, shall be the supreme law of the land.

-Section 2 - The active members before mentioned, shall be bound by oath or affirmation, to support this Constitution;
+Section 2 - The active voting members before mentioned, shall be bound by oath or affirmation, to support this Constitution;

 ### ARTICLE XIII: STATEMENT OF COMPLIANCE